 Fiji’s Nadi (NAN) airport can get busy when several aircraft arrive so booking a Meet and Assist Service can make passing through the airport faster and easier.
 Fiji Airport Assistance local greeters help bypass the lines and make for a quick arrival, a smooth departure, or a successful connection.

-Fast Track’s service in Fiji will add a luxury feel, usually reserved for VIPs and celebrities.
-It will include an airside greeting at the airbridge, and fast-tracking help through border controls.
-Our reservation team & booking system will help you book the exact service you need.
+Fast Track’s service in Fiji will add a luxury feel, usually reserved for VIPs.
+It starts with an airside greeting at the airbridge, and fast-tracking help through border controls.
+Our reservation team will help you book the exact service you need.

 On arrival Fiji Fast Track’s English speaking greeters will meet you near the air bridge.
 They will assist you through any passport or visa control, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in for your next flight.